Modelling the propagation of very-high-energy gamma rays with the CRbeam code: Comparison with CRPropa and ELMAG codes: Emission of secondary s via inverse Compton scattering

-Having noticed these discrepancies, we analyzed the implementation of the CRPropa code and found out that the error with the energy distribution of secondary particles has a common origin for all three cases (ICS on CMB, ICS on EBL and pair-production on CMB).
+Having noticed these discrepancies, we analyzed the implementation of the CRPropa code and found out that the error with the energy distribution of secondary particles has a common origin for all three cases (inverse Compton scattering on CMB and EBL, and pair-production on CMB).
 The error occurs from the pre-calculated tables that come with the code.
 These tables are used to sample the energy at the center of mass as the interaction occurs.
-After recalculating the tables, the results obtained with the CRPropa with these corrected tables match analytical calculations, as can be seen from Fig. \ref{fig:ICS} (in all plots, we use the 'CRPropa corrected' label for the CRPropa with recalculated tables).
-After this correction, model calculations of the spectra of secondary emission for our benchmark case of monoenergetic primary \gr\ beam agree between CRbeam and CRPropa for low-redshift sources down to $\le 5\%$ level, see Fig. \ref{fig:spec_mono10TeV}.
+After recalculating the tables, the results obtained with the CRPropa with these corrected tables match analytical calculations, as can be seen from Fig.~\ref{fig:ICS} (in all plots, we use the "CRPropa-corrected" label for the CRPropa with recalculated tables).
+After this correction, model calculations of the spectra of secondary emission for our benchmark case of monoenergetic primary \gr\ beam agree between CRbeam and CRPropa for low-redshift sources down to $\le 5\%$ level, as seen in Fig.~\ref{fig:spec_mono10TeV} \footnote{We have informed the developers of CRPropa about this problem and while the paper was under review, a new version CRPropa3-3.2 was released \citet{AlvesBatista:2022vem}.
+In the new version the bug with pre-calculated tables (which affected all electromagnetic interactions) was fixed, so the results marked as 'CRPropa corrected' on our plots can be read as 'CRPropa3-3.2'}.
 The discrepancies still grow with increasing source redshift, for the reasons explained in the previous section.

-We have also verified that the interaction rates for inverse Compton scattering and pair production on CMB calculated using CRbeam and CRPropa are in agreement with each other and with a relative difference from theory not exceeding one percent, see Fig.\ref{fig:ICS_and_BW_onCMB_rate}.
-30\% less ICS interaction rate in CRPropa for energies less than 10 GeV is present only in the version CRPropa3-3.1.7 and absent in previous versions.
+We also verified that the interaction rates for inverse Compton scattering and pair production on CMB calculated using CRbeam and CRPropa are in agreement with each other and with a relative difference from theory not exceeding one percent (see Fig.~\ref{fig:ICS_and_BW_onCMB_rate}).
+The 30\% lower inverse Compton scattering interaction rate in CRPropa for energies lower than 10 GeV is present only in the CRPropa3-3.1.7 version and absent from previous versions.

+Finally, we checked the distributions of secondary particles after electromagnetic interactions at redshift $z=1$.
+The conclusions are the same as in the case of $z=0$.
+The distributions from CRbeam perfectly follow the theoretical curves, while CRPropa results deviate from theory in the same way as at $z=0$.
+These deviations are also eliminated by recalculating interaction tables, as described above.